-2012 Quarterly Bonus Program.
-Awards under the 2012 Quarterly Bonus Program were also formula-driven.
-At the beginning of the fiscal year, the Compensation Committee approved an adjusted profit before tax target (same as applicable under the 2012 Annual Bonus Program).
-At the beginning of each fiscal quarter during 2012, the Compensation Committee approved corporate performance metrics, consisting of a set of corporate milestones representing key initiatives that would support our corporate business plan.
-The adjusted profit before tax target was adjusted pursuant to the adjustments made under the 2012 Annual Bonus Program.
+2013 Quarterly Bonus Program.
+Awards under the 2013 Quarterly Bonus Program were also formula-driven.
+At the beginning of each fiscal quarter during 2013, the Compensation Committee approved targets in respect of a quarterly profitability metric and corporate performance metrics, consisting of a set of corporate milestones representing key initiatives that would support our corporate business plan.
+The quarterly profitability metric is based on our quarterly net income, adjusted for amounts related to utility and power plant projects, non-cash interest expense, stock-based compensation expense and other items.
 Also at the beginning of each fiscal quarter, each named executive officer was responsible for establishing personal metrics, subject to approval by the Chief Executive Officer, representing personal Key Initiatives that would support the corporate milestones.
 These three metrics were then incorporated into the plan's formula.
-An individual's personal Key Initiative score could result in no award being payable even if we achieved our profit before tax target and our corporate milestones in the event that the personal Key Initiative score was determined to be zero.
+An individual's personal Key Initiative score could result in no award being payable even if we achieved our quarterly profitability metric and corporate milestones targets in the event that the Key Initiative score was determined to be zero.
 The Chief Executive Officer's Key Initiatives consisted solely of the corporate milestones that our Board established after discussion with the Chief Executive Officer.
-If threshold corporate milestones were achieved and we exceeded our adjusted profit before tax target, bonus payments could exceed 100% of target, up to a maximum payment of 125% (based on adjusted profit before tax), depending on achievement of personal Key Initiatives.
+If threshold corporate milestones were achieved and we exceeded our quarterly profitability metric target, bonus payments could exceed 100% of target, up to a maximum payment of 125% (based on the quarterly profitability metric), depending on achievement of personal Key Initiatives.

-Payments under the 2012 Quarterly Bonus Program were made as follows:
+Payments under the 2013 Quarterly Bonus Program were made as follows:

-Achievement of Adjusted Profit Before Tax Target Under 80% Achievement of Corporate Milestones Payment No payment 80% or over Under 60% No payment 80% or over Over 60% but equal to or under 80% 50% payment Payment = Sum of each quarter ("2012 quarterly salary" multiplied by "target bonus (%)" multiplied by "personal Key Initiative score") multiplied by 50% 80% or over but under 100% 80% or over 100% payment Payment = Sum of each quarter ("2012 quarterly salary" multiplied by "target bonus (%)" multiplied by "personal Key Initiative score") 100% or over 80% or over Greater than 100% payment Payment = Sum for each quarter ("2012 quarterly salary" multiplied by "target bonus (%)" multiplied by "personal Key Initiative score") multiplied by adjusted profit before tax achievement (up to a maximum of 125%)
+Achievement of Quarterly Profitability Metric Target Achievement of Corporate Milestones Payment Under minimum Under 60% No payment Over minimum but under target Under 60% No payment Over minimum but under target Over 60% but equal to or under 80% 50% payment Payment = Sum of each quarter ("2013 quarterly salary" multiplied by "target bonus (%)" multiplied by "personal Key Initiative score") multiplied by 50% Over minimum but under target 80% or over 100% payment Payment = Sum of each quarter ("2013 quarterly salary" multiplied by "target bonus (%)" multiplied by "personal Key Initiative score") Between target and maximum 80% or over Greater than 100% payment Payment = Sum for each quarter ("2013 quarterly salary" multiplied by "target bonus (%)" multiplied by "personal Key Initiative score") multiplied by quarterly profitability metric target achievement (up to a maximum of 125%) Under minimum 80% or over No payment

-The adjusted profit before tax target was assessed at the end of fiscal 2012 (see above under the 2012 Annual Bonus Program).
-Our 2012 corporate milestones are kept confidential for competitive harm reasons, but they consisted of cost targets, major customer transactions, new product development, manufacturing plans, process enhancements, and inventory turns.
-The quarterly corporate milestone scores were 93%, 92%, 80% and 83% for each quarter in 2012.
-The combined personal Key Initiative scores for the named executive officers ranged from 64% to 104%, and averaged 85% for the four quarters of 2012.
+The quarterly profitability metric target was assessed at the end of each fiscal quarter (see above under the 2013 Quarterly Bonus Program).
+Our 2013 corporate milestones are kept confidential for competitive harm reasons, but they generally consisted of milestones relating to cost targets, major customer transactions, new product development, manufacturing plans, process enhancements, and inventory turns.
+The quarterly corporate milestone scores were 81%, 88%, 81% and 83% for each quarter in fiscal 2013, respectively.
+The combined personal Key Initiative scores for the named executive officers ranged from 81% to 89%, and averaged 85% for the four quarters of fiscal 2013.